-- 1. The un-suspension requestor may present him(her)-self to an LRA to proceed to confirmation of his/her un-suspension request (i.e., within 30 days from a suspension or a revocation request, or within 60 days from (S)SCD associated Certificate creation).
-Assuming that the concerned Certificate is not a pseudonym Certificate, the requestor may choose any LRA approved by LuxTrust CSP, otherwise the requestor must go to the LRA that has proceeded to the initial registration.
+- 1. The un-suspension requestor may present him(her)-self to an LRA to proceed to confirmation of his/her un-suspension request within the suspension period Assuming that the concerned Certificate is not a pseudonym Certificate, the requestor may choose any LRA approved by LuxTrust CSP, otherwise the requestor must go to the LRA that has proceeded to the initial registration.
 For both pseudonym and non-pseudonym Certificates, un-suspension may also occur through the Website based procedure. - 2.
 The LRAO fully identifies and authenticates the requestor and fully validates the un-suspension request (as for initial registration). - 3.
 Once the request is validated and if the requestor confirms at LRAO that (s)he wants to un-suspend the certificate, the LRAO sends the un-suspension validated request to the CRA (using LRA software). - 4.
 The CRA then transmits the un-suspension request to the CA for immediate treatment.